BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text document.

+#### **Prioritising is really difficult**

+I was quite early into blogging.
+I started putting stuff online in 2004.
+And things really took off when I switched to WordPress in 2006.
+The raised profile this gave me in my industry enable me to start my business in 2013.
+I enjoyed it all so much that I started another blog for fun.

+Since the world has moved on quite a bit and I realised that I need to either stop bothering altogether or to dramatically raise my game on my professional blog.
+So this weekend as a practice run I did some quite intensive work on improving my fun blog. so far so good.
+It seemed like a sensible approach.

+The only trouble is that the revamp of my fun blog, whose readership is basically zero, took way longer than anticipated.
+In fact, I still got another half hour to finish it off completely.

+So here’s a question.
+Should I have abandoned this task as soon as I realised it was going to overrun?
+That would have got me onto more productive activities more quickly.
+Or does it make sense to completely finish what I started and get it out of my head.
+I don’t think there is any way of knowing the right answer to that question.

+What I do know is that I really wanted to get it finished and that was always going to overwhelm any logical reasoning I might have.
+I just don’t have the willpower to do anything differently.
+All I can do is try and strategise so I don’t end up in that situation.

 #### **Mission creep 2.0**

 The thing I most regret spending time on is scrolling through social media and YouTube videos.
 In an attempt to overcome this, and bearing in mind the well-known fact that it is easier to replace a habit with another habit than to simply try to pronounce it, I have been Working on creating content rather than consuming it in the time I would have previously devoted to mindlessly absorbing it.